 Related: No Menthol Sunday

-No Menthol Sunday – Taking place on May 27, 2018, this is a national observance to team up with faith leaders and engage with faith communities to take steps to improve health outcomes, particularly raising awareness about the impact of menthol and tobacco for African Americans.
-Make the pledge and access a host of resources.
+No Menthol Sunday – Taking place one Sunday every May, this is a national observance to team up with faith leaders and engage with faith communities to take steps to improve health outcomes, particularly raising awareness about the impact of menthol and tobacco for African Americans.
+Make the pledge to participate in an event with a local church, download the toolkit, and access a host of resources.

 Learn more about the tobacco industry’s court-ordered corrective statements here.